SquarePenguin101/www.squarepenguin.co.uk/content/blog/3-tips-communicating-open-source-projects.md

 pageimage = ""
 aliases = "/3-tips-communicating-open-source-projects"
-title = "Support Requests: 3 tips for communicating with (some) open source projects"
+title = "Support Requests: 3 tips for communicating with (some) open source projects" breadcrumb = "3 tips for communicating with (some) open source projects"
 +++

 A recent forum post by a new poster raised an ember of inspiration in me regarding the issue of a new user communicating with an open source project.